torquebox/torquebox.org/drafts/transactions.md

 Transactions are hard.

-Much thanks and credit goes to the JBoss teams and communities behind [IronJacamar], [HornetQ], [JBossTS], and everyone else I forgot.
+Much thanks and credit goes to the JBoss teams and communities behind [IronJacamar], [HornetQ], [JBossTS], [Infinispan] and everyone else I forgot.
 You guys rock!

 Of course, none of this would be possible without the excellent work of, and continued support from, the [JRuby] community.
 You guys are